ben-razor/vega-guide/GraphQL-Guides/docs/step-by-step/content/docs/vega/vega-react.md

 This guide will take you through the creation of a basic application in ReactJS that interacts with the Vega Protocol using GraphQL.

-The application is available online at [vega-react.web.app](https://vega-react.web.app/).
+The completed application is available online at [ReactJS Starter Application](https://vega-react.web.app/).

 The source for the application can be found at [vega-react](https://github.com/ben-razor/vega-guide/tree/main/GraphQL-Guides/apps/vega-react).

 This guide is for those looking for a starting point to build ReactJS applications that use the Vega GraphQL API.

-If you are looking for a platform agnostic step-by-step guide to using the Vega GraphQL API you can jump to the [Vega GraphQL Walkthrough]({{< relref "/docs/vega/vega-react-walkthrough.md" >}}) application.
+If you are looking for a platform agnostic step-by-step guide to using the Vega GraphQL API you can jump to the [Vega GraphQL Walkthrough]({{< relref "/docs/vega/vega-walkthrough.md" >}}) application.

 ## Prerequisites